adipasquale/taskqueues-slides-2015/prez.md

 ???

-- storage :
-  - tracebacks pollution
-  - too many arguments
-- if dedicated machine, proper monitoring
-- else SAAS : set up alerts on your SAAS provider
+- HW monitoring, or alerts on your SAAS provider
 - there are good SAAS redis providers out there.

 ---
 class: center, middle

 # Runtime Problems

+???

+things you can't detect before you run and volumes grow

 --